phdguigui/GITorrent/README.md

 5. With the build done, execute the `dotnet run` command;
 6. Then your PeerClient/Tracker will be running.

+Ps.: Don't forget to change the tracker IP address in PeerClient code to the your Tracker IP address.

 ---

 ## 📌 Notes